-Will I Get A Criminal Record from An Assault Occasioning Actual Bodily Harm Charge?
+Will I Get A Criminal Record?

-Yes.
-A criminal conviction is very likely, given that the offence involves an assault that resulted in an injury.
+A criminal conviction is highly likely, given that the offence involves an assault that resulted in an injury.
 The starting point for the sentencing Court is the recording of a conviction together with the imposition of other penalties.
 However, there is always a possibility that the Court may choose to exercise its discretion not to convict you of the offence.

 Statistics from the ACT sentencing database reveal that from 1 July 2012 to 30 April 2016, less than 1 in 20 people found guilty of assault occasioning actual bodily harm received no conviction.
 Almost 27 per cent of people found guilty immediately went to prison with slightly less than half of them having their sentences partially suspended.
 Another 22 per cent received fully suspended prison sentences.
 Almost 43 per cent were placed on Good Behaviour Orders.